-Today at noon ET, HBS releases its interview notifications.
+Earlier this week, HBS released its interview notifications to Round 2 candidates.
 This year, all MBA interviews are held virtually with a member of the Admissions Board.
 Here’s what HBS is looking for, along with seven top tips to make the best possible impression on video.

 The HBS interview is a search for authenticity – the admissions committee is looking to verify that you’re the person they met on paper.
 The good news is that you don’t get an HBS interview offer without a really solid shot of being admitted.
 Meaning, they’ve seen the seeds of success in you if you’re among the lucky few.
 The interview is your shot at proving you’ll be an indisputable asset to the incoming class.